©2007-14 ICC Missions

 We are grateful to be disciples of Jesus and appreciate the fellowship we have with one another.
 Please click on any of the churches on the left of the page to find out more about any of our congregations.
 Alternatively go to the “Find a church” page to discover the church nearest to you.

-ICC Missions is a Christian organisation, comprising fifteen member churches situated in Belfast, Cardiff, East Anglia, Edinburgh, Glasgow, Leeds, London, Manchester, and Surrey.
+ICC Missions is a Christian organisation, comprising nine member churches situated in Belfast, Birmingham, Cambridge, Edinburgh, Glasgow, Leeds, Leicester, London and Manchester.

 ICC Missions has links with other churches within the family of churches known as International Churches of Christ, in the UK and overseas, but they remain independent of it and are separate legal entities.